TCP Proxying and Protocol Detection

 Sometimes it is necessary to bypass the proxy altogether.
 For example, when

-connecting to a server-speaks-first server which is outside of the cluster,
+connecting to a server-speaks-first destination that is outside of the cluster,

 there is no Service resource on which to set the

 linkerd inject to configure resources to bypass the proxy entirely when

 configure the resource to bypass the proxy for incoming connections to those

 Skipping the proxy can be useful for these situations, as well as for diagnosing issues, but otherwise should rarely be necessary.